microsoft/MLOpsTemplate/src/workshop/documents/part_3.md

 - Discuss about Branch strategy
 - Learn about Github Action and Workflow
 - Design an automated unit test task on a feature branch such as Feature_Engineering where upon pushing the code, an automated unit test is run to make sure the module performs correctly.
+    - Create a new file named ```unit_test.yml``` in the ```.github/workflows```
+    - In the file, create a trigger that will run the workflow when you push a change to the feature branch
+    - Next, create a job with the following steps:
+         - Check out repo
+         - Login into Azure
+         - Create AML job to run feature engineering module

 ## The CI CD Workflow is Shown Below:
 - ![pipeline](images/part3cicd.png)